Learning College Manual

 DISSEMINATION TO STUDENTS AND EMPLOYEES

-The College will review this drug and alcohol program in even numbered years beginning with the year 1992.
+The College will review this drug and alcohol program and policies in even numbered years beginning with the year 1992.

 COUNSELING, TREATMENT, REHABILITATION, AND RE-ENTRY PROGRAMS